 The USDA organic certification process and standards have room for improvement, but in the United States, organic is still the primary standard for sustainable agriculture.
 Other systems, such as biodynamics, might be more sustainable, but without a regulated certification system, it’s not as easy to find and support.
 Not so in other parts of the world, where biodynamics reigns supreme.

 Americans usually only hear about biodynamic agriculture in connection with wine, but biodynamics is a widely applicable holistic agricultural system that is not limited to certain types of crops.
 The roots of biodynamic agriculture took hold in a series of lectures presented by Rudolf Steiner to German farmers in 1924.
 In these lectures, Steiner argued that the use of chemical inputs would harm farms in the long run.
 Steiner is a controversial figure, a self-proclaimed clairvoyant whose spiritual teachings have grown into the widely respected biodynamic agriculture and Waldorf education systems.
 But they are also tainted by suspect medical treatments and overt racism.

 Demeter International is the global parent organization for biodynamic certification.
-In the U.S., the certification is offered by the not-for-profit Demeter Association, Inc. (which is in the process of merging with the educational Biodynamic Association).
+In the U.S., the certification is offered by the not-for-profit Demeter Association, Inc. (which recently joined the educational Biodynamic Association under the Biodynamic Demeter Alliance).
 In the early decades of the movement, the terms biodynamic and organic were occasionally used interchangeably.
 But over time, the two movements diverged.
 Many organic farmers feel a deep spiritual connection to the earth, and it can be argued that certain aspects of organic agriculture are more philosophical than scientific.
 But the organic movement eschews Steiner’s more esoteric elements that biodynamic farmers maintain.